ko1/rubyhackchallenge/EN/1_culture.md

 * Evaluation
 * Discussion
 * Summary
-If you submit a proposal "Feature request", then you will be asked about "what is your actual use cases?"
+If you submit a "Feature request", then you will certainly be asked "what are your actual use cases?"
-For example, if you proposed that "this feature should be changed because of inconsistency, but I don't use this feature any more", then your proposal will be rejected (fixing inconsistency is not important than compatibility)..
+For example, if you proposed that "this feature should be changed because of inconsistency, but I don't use this feature any more", then your proposal will be rejected (fixing inconsistency is not more important than compatibility).

 For further information, please check <https://bugs.ruby-lang.org/projects/ruby/wiki/HowToRequestFeatures>.

-Issues or Pull Requests on GitHub will be checked sometimes.
+Issues or Pull Requests on GitHub are hecked occasionally.
 In other words, sometimes they are ignored.
-I recommend you to make a new ticket on Redmine and refer to GitHub issues and so on.
+I recommend you to make a new ticket on Redmine and link to your issue or pull request on GitHub.
-(Or contact to Ruby committers directly)
+Or, you can try to  contact to a Ruby committer directly.

 ## CI on MRI

-MRI is big and complex software, so that we need a Quality Assurance (QA) by automatic tests.
-We have about tests in 5,000 files, 450,000 lines.
+MRI is a big and complex piece ofsoftware, so it is necessary to use automated testing for Quality Assurance (QA).
+We have about 450,000 lines of tests across some 5,000 files.

-We also need to prepare variety of environments we can run tests.
-For example, Linux, Mac OSX, Windows are popular OSs.
-Also we have *BSD, Solaris and so on.
-Usually we use Intel x86/64 CPU or ARM processors, but there are other processors.
+We also need to prepare a variety of environments to run our tests.
+For example, well-known OSes such as Linux, Mac OSX, Windows, as well as lesser known OSes \*BSD, Solaris and so on.
+Usually we use Intel x86/64 CPU or ARM processors, but there are other processors that we try to test on.
-Ruby defines supported platforms: <https://bugs.ruby-lang.org/projects/ruby-trunk/wiki/SupportedPlatforms>
+The list of Ruby's supported platforms can be found at: <https://bugs.ruby-lang.org/projects/ruby-trunk/wiki/SupportedPlatforms>

-Like this, MRI is used on many enviroments, it is preferable to run tests on variety of environments.
+Because MRI is used on many enviroments, it is preferable to run tests on as wide a variety of environments as possible.
+It's common practice to use Continuous Integration (CI) to run automated tests.
+Ruby is no exception.
-Now a day, it is general to use CI framework for automatic tests.
-We have prepared CI environments.

-We use popular Travis-CI service.
-We also prepare <http://rubyci.org> site to collect test results on variety of environments.
-Usually, a CI system uses own computing resources.
-However we don't have so many computers.
-Instead of preparing all kind of computers, we gather test results on people's computers.
-A software "Chkbuild" achieves this kind of collection.
-Chkbuild can output with diff style so that we can know difference between the last test result and the current test resullt.

-"chkbuild" is good test/CI framework but it has several issues (for example, chkbuild downloads source code each time) and execution time becomes longer (?0 mins).
-So we prepare another CI system <http://ci.rvm.jp/> and run many tests with some techniques: Don't remove last build results and reuse them if it is possible, use parallel builds and tests and so on.
-Sometimes repeating tests can reveal timing bugs sometimes.
+In addition to using the popular Travis-CI service, we also run the <http://rubyci.org> site to collect test results run on a wider variety of environments.
+Typically, a CI system uses its own computing resources.
+However, our resources are limited.
+So, instead of preparing and managing the computers for the multitude of environments we need, we gathers the results from tests run by volunteers in the community who run tests on their own computing resources.
+The tool [chkbuild](https://github.com/ruby/chkbuild) builds Ruby, runs tests, generates results, and performs a diff on the output so that we can determine which versions of Ruby have particular bugs.

+`chkbuild` is good test/CI framework but, for various reasons (for example, chkbuild downloads source code each time) it can be quite slow(typically tens of minutes).
+To overcome this limitation, we use another CI system <http://ci.rvm.jp/> that can reuse previous builds, and can build/test in parallel, reducing the time required for testing to the order of 2-3 minutes.
+This allows us to run our tests hundreds of times every day, which can be helpful for revealing hard-to-reproduce bugs (e.g. timing bugs).

-Ruby committers should run tests on their own machines.
-If a Ruby committer introduce a bug, at first, <http://ci.rvm.jp/> show alerts.
+Ruby committers are expected to run tests on their own machines.
+If a Ruby committer accidentally adds a commit that doesn't pass the tests, the error should be detected on <http://ci.rvm.jp/> and hopefully committers will be alerted.

 ## Unresolved issues on MRI